hiteshkumar9211/DeepFake-Video-Detection-/README.md

 # DeepFake-Video-Detection-
 Table of Contents:

-What is Deepfake?
+1.What is Deepfake?T

-Demo of Project
+2.Demo of Project

-Impact of Deepfake Video Detection
+3.Impact of Deepfake Video Detection

+4.Project Pipeline

+5.Model usage and architecture

+6.Technologies Used

+7.Conclusion